Automattic/wp-memcached/readme.txt

 define('WP_CACHE_KEY_SALT', '...long random string...');
 ```

-This helps cache pollution when multiplte WordPress installs are using the same Memcached server.
+This helps prevent cache pollution when multiplte WordPress installs are using the same Memcached server.
 The value must be unique for each WordPress install.

 == Frequently Asked Questions ==